-The lateral visual clearance, as shown in figure 4, is the solid angle bounded by the reference plane, the S4 plane and two more planes that are perpendicular to the reference plane and that contain the reference point on the front of the head form.
+The lateral visual clearance, as shown in figure 4, is the solid angle bounded by the reference plane, the S_4 plane and two more planes that are perpendicular to the reference plane and that contain the point on the front of the head form where the longitudinal and reference planes intersect.
 One of these two planes forms an angle of 105° with the longitudinal plane and lies to the left of the head form.
 The other forms the same angle to the right of the head form.

-The downward visual clearance is the solid angle bounded by the basic plane of the head form and a second plane tilted 30° down from the basic plane that intersects it at two points on the front surface of the head form that are 31 mm to the right and left of the longitudinal plane as shown in figure 5.
-However, intrusions into this downward clearance are permitted so long as the intrusions are within the breath deflector allowance.
+The downward visual clearance is the solid angle bounded by the basic plane of the head form and a second plane tilted 30° down from the basic plane that intersects it at two points on the front surface of the head form that are 31 mm to the right and left of the longitudinal plan as shown in figure 5.

-Figure 5 Downward Visual Clearance
+Figure 5.
+Downward Visual Clearance